 Our results of operations may vary based on the impact of changes in our industry and the global economy on us and our customers.
 Current or future economic uncertainties or downturns could adversely affect our business, financial condition and results of operations.
-Negative conditions in the general economy both in the United States and abroad, including conditions resulting from changes in gross domestic product growth, financial, and credit market fluctuations, political turmoil, natural catastrophes, the pandemic related to COVID-19 and its variants, any other pandemic, epidemic or outbreak of infectious disease, warfare, protests and riots, and terrorist attacks on the United States, Europe, the Asia Pacific region, or elsewhere, could cause a decrease in business investments by our customers and potential customers, including spending on information technology, and negatively affect the growth of our business.
-To the extent our offerings are perceived by customers and potential customers may choose to develop in-house software as an alternative to using our offerings.
+Negative conditions in the general economy both in the United States and abroad, including conditions resulting from changes in gross domestic product growth, financial, and credit market fluctuations, political turmoil, natural catastrophes, any pandemic, epidemic or outbreak of infectious disease, including a resurgence of COVID-19 and its variants, warfare, protests and riots, and terrorist attacks on the United States, Europe, Middle East, the Asia Pacific region, or elsewhere, could cause a decrease in business investments by our customers and potential customers, including spending on information technology, and negatively affect the growth of our business.
+Any limitations on travel and doing business in person may negatively affect our customer success efforts, sales and marketing efforts, challenge our ability to enter into customer contracts in a timely manner, slow down our recruiting efforts, or create operational or other challenges, any of which could adversely affect our business, financial condition and results of operations.
+A disruption in the operations of our customers and technology partners, including as a result of travel restrictions and/or business shutdowns, such as the disruptions experienced in connection with the COVID-19 pandemic, could negatively impact our business, financial condition, and results of operations.
+To the extent our offerings are perceived by customers and potential customers as discretionary, our revenue may be disproportionately affected by delays or reductions in general information technology spending.
+Also, customers may choose to develop in-house software as an alternative to using our offerings.
 Moreover, competitors may respond to market conditions by lowering prices.
 We cannot predict the timing, strength or duration of any economic slowdown, instability or recovery, generally or within any particular industry.
 If the economic conditions of the general economy or markets in which we operate do not improve, or worsen from present levels, our business, financial condition and results of operations could be adversely affected.